TheTwoRonin/TaskManagementSystem/Readme.md

 ## Description

-This application is intended to be used by a small team of console loving developers, who need to keep track of all the tasks, surrounding a software product they are building.
+This application is intended to be used by a small team of developers, who need to keep track of all the tasks, surrounding a software product they are building.